The Start-up category was introduced on 29 March 2019 and replaces the Tier 1 (Graduate Entrepreneur) category.

 Tier 4 students who had their last Tier 4 visa granted before 1 October 2019 can only engage in business activities once their Start-up visas have been granted.

-Tier 4 students who had their last Tier 4 visa granted on or after 1 October 2019 may engage in business activities once they have applied to the Home Office for their Start-up visa.
+Tier 4 students who had their last Tier 4 or Student visa granted on or after 1 October 2019 may engage in business activities once they have applied to the Home Office for their Start-up visa.

 Yes.
 Check the guidance on the UK government website.